freshworks/crayons/packages/crayons-core/src/components/icon/readme.md

 ## Importing Icons from '@freshworks/crayons-icon'. [ Supports Tree-Shaking ].

 You can also import Crayons Icons as an esm module.
+In case you wish to use your own `svg+xml` source, please pass the source string to `data-svg` props.
-See the code below for implementation basics.
+See the code below for implementation.

 ### Usage in HTML/React Page
 <code-group>